 - The benchmark should compute something interesting.
 Real applications from different branches of Science and/or Engineering would be excellent.
 Applications solving toy CS problems are not interesting. - You can write your own benchmark or you can use code that someone else has written, but we need to have permission for all of us to use it as a benchmark.
 It is even better if we are allowed to distribute it as part of our Matlab benchmark set.
 Something with an open source license is ideal. - The benchmark should not require proprietary libraries.
-We need to be able to access and optimize all of the code. - The benchmark should spend most of its time computing (and not doing I/O). - The benchmark should not use dynamic features that make the program hard to analyze.
-For example, it should not make use of functions like evalin.
+We need to be able to access and optimize all of the code. - The benchmark should spend most of its time computing (and not doing I/O).

-- The benchmark should have deterministic output that can be checked for correctness.
+- The benchmark should not use dynamic features that make the program hard to analyze.
+For example, it should not make use of functions like evalin. - The benchmark should have deterministic output that can be checked for correctness.
 We need to be able to run optimized versions of the program and automatically check that the output matches the output of the original unoptimized version.
 The benchmark should not have a GUI interface that requires human interaction to run, should not produce graphical output, nor should it require any terminal input (we need to be able to run the benchmarks from a script).
-If you need external files for input (i.e. if you compute on some large data set), please use ASCII files which contain one 2d array each, together with the MATLAB command load.
-Do not use .mat files, because it may make programs hard to analyze.

-- Your benchmark needs to have different inputs that allow it to run for different amounts of time.
-Provide several inputs to correspond to a micro(around 1 second) short (around 10 seconds), medium (around 30 seconds) and long (around 5 minutes or longer) run-time.
-Create a driver file which takes scale as function parameter and executes the benchmark based on following scale parameter.
+If you need external files for input (i.e. if you compute on some large data set), please use ASCII files which contain one array each.
+The benchmark should then use the MATLAB command load.
+Do not use .mat files, because it may make programs hard to analyze. - Your benchmark needs to have different inputs that allow it to run for different amounts of time.
+Provide at least two inputs to correspond to a short run of (1-10) seconds, and a long run of ¿100 seconds.

-- 1: micro run-time

-- 10: small run-time

-- 50: medium run-time

-- 100: larger run-time.